 Anticipated Expenses

-This project’s direct expenses will probably fall between $50k-100k.
+This project’s direct expenses will probably fall between $50k–100k.
 Due to the requirement of long (1 year) deployment duration, we anticipate most of the pressure housings will be made from Titanium.
 However, there may be existing Ti housings we can reuse to lower the costs.
-The same is true for ODI connectors to operate on MARS, if we can borrow or reuse some we could save a lot of money (and time).
+The same is true for ODI connectors to operate on MARS; if we can borrow or reuse some, we could save a lot of money (and time).

 Intellectual Property (IP) Considerations

-No, since we expect to build this out of existing instrumentation.
+None, since we expect to build this out of existing instrumentation.

 Data

 The instrument will use Gigabit Power over Ethernet (PoE) to interface with the three imaging systems.
 A managed PoE switch will connect the Planktivore, ISIIS DPI, and sediment camera instruments to the interface can.
 Inside the interface an Nvidia Jetson Xavier NX compute module will connect to the cameras through the PoE switch for camera control and image acquisition.
-The NX will have an 8 TB NVME drive for local data storage and gigabit ethernet for external data download / realtime transfer.
+The NX will have an 8 TB NVME drive for local data storage and gigabit ethernet for external data download / real-time transfer.

-A SAMD21 microcontroller will interface the NX and the PoE switch to power input ports on the interface can for low-voltage battery operation (for short duration deployments and testing) and long duration operation on MARS.
-The controller will also enable the system to enter a low-power sleep mode ( ~ 10 mW) while listening for external input to trigger short duration imaging events based on external sensor data.
+A SAMD21 microcontroller will interface the NX and the PoE switch to power input ports on the interface can for low-voltage battery operation (for short-duration deployments and testing) and long-duration operation on MARS.
+The controller will also enable the system to enter a low-power sleep mode ( ~ 10 mW) while listening for external input to trigger short-duration imaging events based on external sensor data.
 During these events the controller will bring up the NX and PoE switch for a configurable length of time and then gracefully shut them down to save power during battery-powered missions.